-If you have significant gum recession, are in good general health, and have good oral health, you might be a candidate for gum graft.
-We also ask that you commit yourself to ensuring your gums stay healthy in the future.
+If you have significant gum recession, are in good general health, and have good oral health, you might be a candidate for a gum graft.
+We also ask that you commit yourself to ensure your gums stay healthy in the future.

 There are three commonly used types of gum grafts:

 - Pedicle gum grafts use donor material that is next to the site of the gum recession.
 A flap of gum tissue is cut partly away, then moved over to cover the area of gum recession.

 - A connective tissue graft uses tissue from a donor site in the mouth that is taken from under the skin.

 - A free gingival graft uses tissue from a donor site that includes the skin.

 Is a Gum Graft Painful?

 Most patients report that a gum graft is not as painful as they expected, but there is some discomfort associated with this minor surgical procedure.
 During the procedure, we will use anesthesia to limit your discomfort.

 What is Recovery From a Gum Graft Like?